edge360/grocery-digital-coupons/README.md

 The script uses [Selenium](http://selenium-python.readthedocs.io/index.html) to launch the grocery store's website, login with your loyalty card information, and automatically add each available coupon to your card.

 ### Where is my login information saved?
-The file `config_example.ini` contains an example of how to set up the config file.
-This file will need to be renamed `config.ini` in order for the script to work.
+Your login information is passed via command line when you call the script or thru environmental variables set when you run the docker image.

 ## What's next?

-The script supports ShopRite, Acme, and Stop and Shop for now, so the addition of other grocery stories would be great.
-It appears that [Giant's website](https://giantfoodstores.com/) looks similar to Stop and Shop since they're [owned by the same company](https://en.wikipedia.org/wiki/Stop_%26_Shop/Giant-Landover), so I assume this would be easy to integrate.
+The script was re-written for Docker support and to target Wakefern brands which include ShopRite, PriceRite, Fairway.
+Dearborn Markets, Gourmet Garage, and The Fresh Grocer for now.
+All of these brands appear to utilize the same login/auth and coupon DB in some respect, some coupons may only be available via clipping with certain stores.
+I would like to expand these at some point to other local stores including ACME/Albertsons, etc...